ODIM-Project/ODIM/docs/README.md

 The examples shown in this guide use curl to make HTTP requests.

 [curl](https://curl.haxx.se) is a command-line tool which helps you get or send information through URLs using supported protocols.
-HPE
 Resource Aggregator for ODIM supports HTTPS.

 **curl command options (flags):**